Phase transitions in nonparametric regressions: Abstract

-The building blocks of our minimax optimality results are a set of metric entropy bounds we develop in this paper for smooth function classes.
-Some of our bounds are original, and some of them improve and/or generalize the ones in the literature.
-Our metric entropy bounds allow us to explore the minimax optimal MISE rates associated with some commonly seen smoothness classes and also several non-standard smoothness classes, and can also be of independent interest even if one does not care about the nonparametric regressions.
+The fundamental contribution of this paper is a set of metric entropy bounds we develop for smooth function classes.
+Some of our bounds are original, and some of them improve and/or generalize the ones in the literature (e.g., Kolmogorov and Tikhomirov, 1959).
+Our metric entropy bounds allow us to show phase transitions in the minimax optimal MISE rates associated with some commonly seen smoothness classes as well as non-standard smoothness classes, and can also be of independent interest outside the nonparametric regression problems.\\ \\